MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/strategize-measure.md

 >
 > - Happiness should be measured in context at right time and contextualized to user.
 Sending a generic survey on a fixed date might not give accurate happiness measurement as users might not remember their experience.
 > - Integrate product driven feedback capture and rating mechanisms for users to easily submit feedback and rating in the flow after completing core action.
-> - Provide adequate product support, helpdesk for users to get their queries clarified, and report bugs and feedback.
+> - Provide adequate product support, helpdesk for users to get their queries clarified, report bugs and provide feedback.

 | Measure | Insight |
 | --- | --- |